Connect with us

 Property analysts however say Nairobi remains the best bet for investors looking for high returns from resale or rental income while the city outskirts are suitable for individuals looking for retirement or holiday homes.

-“Investors buying property for the purposes of reselling or collecting rents look at the possible profit margins that set Nairobi far apart from other towns,” said Peter Mwathi, a Nairobi-based property dealer.
+“Investors buying property to resell or collect rents look at the possible profit margins that set Nairobi far apart from other towns,” said Peter Mwathi, a Nairobi-based property dealer.

 Jane Mwangasha is a gifted reporter with a degree in Journalism from the University of Nairobi.
 Her passion for covering the latest in construction news is backed by years of experience in the industry.